DavMila/explainer-scroll-start-target/README.md

-If using `scrollIntoView` to keep a particular element in view, the author would also need to be mindful of interfering with a scrolling gesture from their user i.e. if the user has scrolled away from the targeted content, `scroll-start-target` no longer keeps the scroll container anchored to the content.
+If using `scrollIntoView` to keep a particular element in view, the author would also need to be mindful of interfering with a scrolling gesture from their user i.e. if the user has scrolled away from the targeted content, `scroll-initial-target` no longer keeps the scroll container anchored to the content.

 Additionally, the scrollable container in question may not appear on the page